maxjn/taypo/note.md

 - ADD privacy policy template

-- Banner ,Counter and Latest Posts Blocks got dynamic using acf ✓
+- 2 Accordions got dynamic using acf ✓

 - 'BOx Count' in "counter.php" needs to be fixed to show more or less than 3 count boxes